baytechc/waasabi.org/pages/components.md

 A collection of the most important components of the Waasabi suite.

-## `waasabi-init`
+## `waasabi-config`
 The repository for the `waasabi` tool on npm, the configuration CLI (commandline interface) of the Waasabi suite.
 It allows for easy bootstrapping, full customization and deployment of Waasabi instances using the `npx waasabi` shorthand command.

 It is built in JavaScript (node.js) and relies on LXD (Linux Containers) and ngrok for local development and test deployments.

-### `waasabi-installer`
+### `waasabi-init`

-The `waasabi-init` tool generates a configuration file that is executed in the target environment by the `waasabi-installer`.
+The configurator generates a file with various installation steps executed in the target environment by `waasabi-init`.

-The tool is written in JavaScript (deno) and the underlying configuration files will serve as future improvements such as a compile target for various other infrastructure provisioning dialects and DSL-s, as well as alternative ways of configuring and following the installation progress.
+This tool is written in JavaScript (Deno) and the underlying configuration files will serve as future improvements such as a compile target for various other infrastructure provisioning dialects and DSL-s, as well as alternative ways of configuring and following the installation progress.

 ## `strapi-template-waasabi`